This Basque cheesecake is rich, creamy and utterly foolproof. It’s also very easy to make, as far as cheesecakes go! Recipe yields 12 slices.

-In a large food processor (minimum 12-cup capacity), stand mixer or large mixing bowl (with a hand mixer), combine the cream cheese and sugar.
-Add about ½ cup of the cream.
+In a large food processor (minimum 12-cup capacity), stand mixer or large mixing bowl (with a hand mixer), combine the cream cheese, sugar, and about ½ cup of the cream.
 Process (or mix on low speed) until the mixture is very smooth and the sugar has dissolved, pausing to scrape down the sides of the bowl as necessary, about 2 minutes.

 In the meantime, crack the eggs into a 2-cup liquid measuring cup.
 While blending, pour in all of the eggs at once and blend until smooth.
 Reserve the measuring cup.

 Pause and scrape down the sides if necessary.
 Pour in the remaining cream, plus the vanilla and salt.
 Process until combined, about 30 seconds (this will take a little longer if using a mixer).